fttlov/JCAdvance/README.md

 #### Practical Use Cases:
 1. **Red Dead Redemption 2 (Duels & Weapon Cocking):**<br>
    In RDR2, digital buttons immediately register as a 100% trigger pull, which fails the duel mini-game.
 With this mode active, you can slowly push the right stick UP to fill the "Draw" meter progressively.
-In standard combat, you can slowly push the stick UP to draw or cock the hammer of your revolver, then click the physical ZR button to fire instantly.
-Let’s not forget about the smooth handling of carriages and horses using<br>
+In standard combat, you can slowly push the stick UP to draw or cock the hammer of your revolver, then click the physical ZR button to fire instantly. br>
 2. **GTA V (On-Foot & Driving):**<br>
    You can hold physical ZL to instantly lock-on/aim with your left hand, and use the right stick UP to smoothly manage progressive trigger actions.
 When entering a vehicle, the right stick Y-axis automatically acts as a high-precision analog gas (Y+) and brake (Y-) pedal, allowing you to manage vehicle traction without wheel spin.